germansc/cproj/Readme.md

 # Generic C Project

-This repository is for a generic C project with the following file and directory structure:
+This repository is a template for a generic C project with the following file and directory structure:

 ```
 .